boostorg/math/README.md

 A reasonably comprehensive set of routines for integration (trapezoidal, Gauss-Legendre, Gauss-Kronrod and double-exponential) and differentiation.

-The integration routines are usable for functions returning complex results - and as a result can be used for computation of  contour integrals.
+The integration routines are usable for functions returning complex results - and hence can be used for computation of  contour integrals.

 ### Quaternions and Octonions